 '''

-class IPython.core.formatters.PlainTextFormatter(args, kwargs)
+class IPython.core.formatters.PlainTextFormatter(kwargs)

-Bases: IPython.core.formatters.BaseFormatter

 '''

 The default pretty-printer.

 This uses IPython.lib.pretty to compute the format data of the object.
 If the object cannot be pretty printed, repr() is used.
 See the documentation of IPython.lib.pretty for details on how to write pretty printers.
 Here is a simple example: